British Malaya: Pangkor Treaty and Perak

 Raja Abdullah was furious and refused to accept the news kindly.
 He then sought and gathered political support from various channels, including several of Perak's local chiefs and several British personnel with whom he had done business in the past, with the secret societies becoming their proxies in the fight for the throne.
 Among those British individuals was British trader W. H. M. Read.
 Furthermore, he promised to accept a British advisor if the British recognised him as the legitimate ruler of Perak.

-Unfortunately for Raja Abdullah, the Straits Settlements governor at that time was Sir Harry Ord and the governor was a friend of Ngah Ibrahim, who had unresolved issues with Raja Abdullah.
+The Governor of the Straits Settlements at that time was Sir Harry Ord who was a friend of Ngah Ibrahim, who had unresolved issues with Raja Abdullah.
 With Ord's aid, Ngah Ibrahim sent sepoy troops from India to prevent Raja Abdullah from actively claiming the throne and extending control over the Chinese secret societies.

 By 1873 the Colonial Office in London came to perceive Ord as incompetent.
 He was soon replaced by Sir Andrew Clarke and Clarke was ordered to get a complete picture of what was happening in the Malay states and recommend how to streamline British administration in Malaya.
 The reason was that London was increasingly aware that the Straits Settlements were increasingly dependent on the economy of the Malay states, including Perak.
 After Clarke's arrival in Singapore, many British traders including Read became close to the governor.
-Through Read, Clarke learned of Raja Abdullah's problem and willingness to accept a British representative in his court if the British assisted the once apparent heir.
+Through Read, Clarke learned of Raja Abdullah's problem and willingness to accept a British representative in his court if the British assisted him.

 Clarke seized the opportunity to expand British influence.
 First, he called all Chinese secret societies together and demanded a permanent truce.
 Later, through the signing of the Pangkor Treaty on 20 January 1874, Clarke acknowledged Raja Abdullah as the legitimate sultan of Perak.
-It resulted in the appointment of J.W.W.
-Birch as a British resident in Perak later that year.
+It resulted in the appointment of J. W. W. Birch as a British resident in Perak later that year.
 Raja Ismail, on the other hand, while not party to the agreement, was forced to abdicate due to intense external pressure applied by Clarke.